bytecodealliance/wasmtime/docs/metaref.rst

 Settings
 ========

-Settings are used by the environment embedding Cretonne to control the details of code generation.
+Settings are used by the environment embedding Cranelift to control the details of code generation.
 Each setting is defined in the meta language so a compact and consistent Rust representation can be generated.
 Shared settings are defined in the :mod:`base.settings` module.
 Some settings are specific to a target ISA,